top of page

 In loving memory of

-Chris Ramsey and Dr. Michael Geer
+Chris Ramsey & Dr. Michael Geer

 Chris Ramsey lived with a passion for helping others.
 He continued his efforts in helping minority communities through the pandemic.
 Chris’ deepest passion was addressing and finding solutions to the health disparities of Chattanooga’s minorities.
 He played a vital role in helping organize the annual Minority Health Fair in Chattanooga.